 2.5 Terms of reference for review of Academic Board and its Standing Committees

 2.5.1 There is no standard set of terms of reference for the review of Academic Board and its Standing Committees.
 They should however, be framed with the Higher Education Standards Framework standards on academic governance as a guide.

 2.5.2 The terms of reference will be developed by the Review Leader, in consultation with the Portfolio Manager, and will provide clear guidance to the review panel on the specific matters that are to be addressed in the review.

 2.5.3 The final set of terms of reference for the review will be as approved in writing by the Portfolio Manager at least six months prior to the site visit.

-2.5.4 Information and forms for approval of terms of reference produced by the Office of the Pro Vice-Chancellor (International and Quality), will be provided to review personnel at the first review planning meeting, and will also be available on MyUSC.
+2.5.4 Information and forms for approval of terms of reference produced by the Quality Office, will be provided to review personnel at the first review planning meeting, and will also be available on MyUSC.

 2.6 Appointment of review panel